Harding Academy (Searcy, Arkansas)

 Harding Academy is a K-12 private school in Searcy, Arkansas.
-It is affiliated with Harding University.
-Like that institution, it is associated with the Churches of Christ and named in honor of an early minister of that fellowship, James A. Harding.
+It is affiliated with Harding University, its parent institution, and both are associated with the Churches of Christ, and named in honor of minister James A. Harding.

-James Gurchiek is the current headmaster.

-Bradley Francis is the High School Principal.

-Matthew Henderson is the Elementary Principal.

 Student life

 Harding Academy is accredited by the National Christian School Association.
 Many students take Advanced Placement (AP) courses and successfully gain college credit while still enrolled in high school.

 The FIRST LEGO League (Mindsweepers) team won the state championship in 2017 and 2021.
 The FIRST Robotics Competition team (Team 3937 Breakaway) won the 2014 Arkansas Regional and Louisiana Bayou Regional as well as the 2015 and 2017 Louisiana Bayou Regional.

 Every school day the students and faculty meet for chapel followed by a 45-minute bible study period that all students grades 7-12 attend.
 The school also participates in various community events including hosting the Wildcat Road Mile, Micah Rine 5k, and the Breakaway 10k.